 Here’s how tipped minimum wage works:

-Employers can credit employees' tips toward the minimum wage in many states.
+Employers can credit employees' tips toward the minimum cash wage in many states.
 Under the FLSA, the maximum amount of tips an employer can credit toward the minimum wage calculation is $5.12 per hour.

 The following seven states don’t allow employers to use the tip credit system: